christophebe/julius-gpt/readme.md

 ~ julius wp post www.domain.com|id categoryId post.json
 ```

-- The first argument is the domain name or the id of the site.
+- The first argument is the domain name or the ID of the site.
-- The second argument is the id of the category on this wordpress. you can get the list of categories with the command `julius wp categories www.domain.com|id`
+- The second argument is the ID of the category on this WordPress.
+You can get the list of categories with the command `julius wp categories www.domain.com|id`
-- The third argument is a boolean to indicate if the wp used Yoast SEO plugin.
+- The third argument is a boolean to indicate if the WP used Yoast SEO plugin.
 If true, the SEO title and description will be published.
-- The fourth argument is the path to the json file containing the post.
+- The fourth argument is the path to the JSON file containing the post.

 ### update

-This command update a post on a Wordpress site (title, content, SEO title & SEO description).
+This command updates a post on a Wordpress site (title, content, SEO title & SEO description).
-the json file must have the following structure:
+the JSON file must have the following structure:

 ```json
 {